karafka/sidekiq-backend/README.md

 Custom workers need to provide a ```#perform_async``` method.
 It needs to accept two arguments:

  - ```topic_id``` - first argument is a current topic id from which a given message comes
  - ```params_batch``` - all the params that came from Kafka + additional metadata.
 This data format might be changed if you use custom interchangers.
-Otherwise it will be an instance of Karafka::Params::ParamsBatch.
+Otherwise, it will be an instance of Karafka::Params::ParamsBatch.

 **Note**: If you use custom interchangers, keep in mind, that params inside params batch might be in two states: parsed or unparsed when passed to #perform_async.
 This means, that if you use custom interchangers and/or custom workers, you might want to look into Karafka's sources to see exactly how it works.